kavismith/vpn-usage/README.md

 </p>
 <p>
-After you have downloaded ProtonVPN onto your Remote Desktop, Sign into Proton VPN with the username and password you created when you was signing up for your free account.
+After you have downloaded ProtonVPN onto your Remote Desktop, sign into Proton VPN with the username and password you created when you was signing up for your free account.
 </p>
 <br />